open/close all folders

 - Summon Magic: Her spirit is capable of summoning an apparition that resembles Fawful, which will continuously attack the Mario Bros. until they hit it with their hammer.

 - Take Over the World: Or at least two kingdoms.
 She was probably planning on expanding, eventually.

 - Turns Red: When Bowletta is low on health, it will change its color palette to mostly black.
 In this state, Bowletta cannot be jumped on, and they get a new attack where they causes a bunch of stars to fall on the bros.

-- Vacuum Mouth: Using Bowser's body, she does this to Mario and Luigi after the first phase of the final battle, then proceeds to tenderize them before her soul devours them whole.
+- Vacuum Mouth: Using Bowser's body, she does this to Mario and Luigi after the first phase of the final battle, leading to them fighting her soul.